What Is Anthropology?

 Students of anthropology explore cultures around the world or throughout time.
 They examine artifacts of ancient people and study the human body to reveal clues to the past.

-For more information about the required courses in the Anthropology pathway view the Associate-Level Undergraduate Catalog
+For the latest information about the required courses in the Anthropology pathway view the Associate-Level Undergraduate Catalog

 Anthropologists work for corporations, governmental agencies, educational institutions and non-profit organizations.
 A background in anthropology opens the door to a variety of career fields, among them: